bBoxType/Kernkraft/README.md

 ### About:

 #### »Kernkraft«
 »Kernkraft« is a tool that might help you to be easily confronted with all the neccessary pairs your Font provides (no matter how extended the character set is).
+If you want to kern the glyph `k`, without any filtering checkboxes, you will get a tab with a bunch of stings like:
+__Letter:
+HHOHAknnoi
+HHOHÆknnoi
+HHOHBknnoi
+HHOHCknnoi
+HHOHDknnoi
+...
+__Punctuation:
+HHOHk*knnoi
+HHOHk\knnoi
+HHOHk·knnoi
+HHOHk•knnoi
+HHOHk:knnoi
+HHOHk,knnoi
+HHOHk…knnoi
+HHOHk!knnoi
+HHOHk¡knnoi
+HHOHk#knnoi
+...
+__Symbol:
+HHOHk¢knnoi
+HHOHk$knnoi
+HHOHk€knnoi
+HHOHk£knnoi
+HHOHk¥knnoi
+...
+and so on.

+Navigate in UI with your keyboard: ←,  → and ⏎.
+Save notes for later.

 #### »Kernschmelze«
 »Kernschmelze« is a tool that will help you interpolate the kerning (given a glyphs file with at least 2 masters).
 It uses the weight value to calculate, no further axes (e.g. width) are currently supported.